-There are so many reasons, but today I want to talk to you about 7 big ones!
+There are so many reasons, but in this article I will discuss 7 of the most important ones!

 We now know that it’s important for children to have healthy diets and get plenty of exercise since obesity is becoming a well known problem among children – it’s all over the media after all.

 But there isn’t much being said about the importance of sleep for children, especially those of school age.

 We have always valued the importance of sleep in our house, however, now that my kids are getting older (9 and 11) they have friends telling them that they get to stay up until 10pm and later!

 My children go to bed between around 8:45pm on school nights and between 8:45 and 9 on weekends (unless there is a special occasion, then they might stay up a bit later).